-The Group sold its interests in the Utah oil sands project for cash consideration of US\$500,000 (AU\$676,890) and an ongoing 2% revenue-based royalty in September 2021.
-The purchaser has also committed to test the Group's technology in three wells in the project area within six months of the completion of the sale.
+The Group entered into an agreement dated 29 June 2021 to sell its interests in the Utah oil sands project for cash consideration of US\$500,000 (AU\$676,890) and an ongoing 2% revenue-based royalty.
+The purchaser also committed to test the Group's technology in three wells in the project area within six months of the completion of the sale.
+The sale was to a private US based energy company and concluded in September 2021.

-The Group also had an interest in a project located in Kentucky, USA which expired in January 2021.
+The Group also had an interest in a project located in Kentucky, USA which expired in January 2022.

 The disposal of these assets is the discontinuance of a major line of business, being the exploration and exploitation of tenement interests.